FAQ

 What type of educational support does the fellowship provide?

-The UW sports medicine fellowship provides a CME stipend of $1,500.
-This fund is primarily used for travel to/from medical conferences and CME course fees.
-The fellowship also provides 5 CME days to be used at the fellow’s discretion.
+The UW sports medicine fellowship provides a CME stipend and CME days as dictated by the UW/RFPU contract.
 The fellow is expected to attend the AMSSM National Conference and the AMSSM Fellows’ Research and Education Meeting.
 Information about these conferences may be found on the AMSSM’s website.

 [To Top]